syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## TH - Table Header Tag

 The Table Header tag is used to define header cells for the cells in a table.
-The &lt;th&gt; tag renders the text content in the particular cell in a bold face.
-The &lt;th&gt; tag supports the following attributes:
+The <th> tag renders the text content in the particular cell in a bold face.
+The <th> tag supports the following attributes: